 NURS-K 492 Nursing Elective (3 cr.)

 Many nursing elective courses are offered under this number.
 These elective offerings vary from year to year depending on student interest and available resources.
 Students are kept informed of elective offerings both through informational forums and through listings in the online course offerings.
-Variable Titles include: Surgical Care, Critical Care, Spirituality in Nursing, and Psychiatric Nursing.
+Variable Titles include: Surgical Care, Critical Care, Spirituality in Nursing, Psychiatric Nursing, and Emotional Intelligence.

 This course introduces a basic knowledge of genetics in health care, including genetic variation and inheritance; ethical, legal, and social issues in genetic health care; genetic therapeutics; nursing roles; genetic basis of selected alterations to health across the life span; and cultural considerations in genetic health care are all considered.